The Duwamish Air Improvement Study for Youth (DAISY)

 INFO EN ESPAÑOL

-— Dr. Anjum Hajat - University of WA
+— Dr. Anjum Hajat - Epidemiologist at the University of Washington

 Community Voice is key!

-This is a a community-engaged researchthat prioritizes engaging and empowering local youth and other community members of color.
+This is a community-engaged research group that prioritizes engaging and empowering local youth and other community members of color.